 It is almost impossible to sell internationally having only one warehouse in your native country.
-Therefore, large merchants always have multiple warehouses even if they work within one country.
-Having a warehouse in each region helps to increase the delivery speed and decrease its costs.
+Therefore, large merchants always have multiple warehouses even if they work within one region.
+Availability of several storage locations helps to increase the delivery speed and decrease its costs.

 Now, let’s briefly describe the extension’s core features and proceed to its backend exploration:

-- Advanced Inventory Management: unlimited warehouses; stock management on the products grid; custom stock locations; offline shops inventory tracking; virtual warehouse for defective products; dropshipping.
+- Advanced Inventory Management: unlimited warehouses; stock management on the products grid; custom stock locations; dropshipping.

-- Advanced Warehouse Management: assign warehouses to customer groups; assign warehouses to store views.
+- Advanced Warehouse Management: assign warehouses to particular sales channels; assign selected products to a warehouse.

-- Orders From Different Warehouses: divide an order into several shipments and calculate costs separately on the basis of each warehouse location.
+- Orders From Different Warehouses: divide an order into several shipments and calculate costs separately based on each warehouse location.

-- Stock Control: updates per warehouse from Manage Stock grid or backend product pages.
+- Stock Control: updates per warehouse from the Manage Stock grid or product pages in the backend.

 - Warehouse Priority: select from which warehouse an order will be shipped based on product availability.

 - Custom shipping methods and rates per a warehouse: specify your custom rates different from those calculated by a shipping company.